-This section presents the stakeholders' characteristics (Table 1), stakeholders' seismic risk perception of risk, the stakeholder's perception of their adaptive capacity, and the stakeholders' perceived ways (resources and actions) to influence their adaptive capacity, and the one of local populations to earthquakes.
+This section presents the stakeholders' characteristics (Table 1), stakeholders' seismic risk perception, the stakeholder's perception of their adaptive capacity, and the stakeholders' perceived ways (resources and actions) to influence their adaptive capacity, as well as that of the local populations, to earthquakes.

-4.1 Stakeholders' characteristics
+4.1 Stakeholders' Characteristics

-Stakeholders interviewed were people with professional, educational, religious, economic, and politic functions or activities in the area.
+Stakeholders interviewed people with professional, educational, religious, economic, and politic functions or activities in their field.
 The following attributes were considered to characterize them: education level, gender, age, occupation, place of birth, place and years of their residence, and function (Table 1).
+Most of the stakeholders were male (18/21) and only one had left the school at primary level.
+The 40-49 and 50-59 age groups are best represented among all respondents.
+Two-thirds of stakeholders were born in the town and have lived there for more than 25 years, giving them a sense of attachment to the place.
+Furthermore, nearly two-thirds of the interviewees reside in the Haute-Ville (Table 1).

+2020)

 Variables Numbers Variables Numbers

 Education 21 Gender 21

 University 20 Men 18

 Primary 1 Women 3

 Age 21 Profession 21

 30-39 3 Teachers 7

 40-49 7 Lawyers 5

 50-59 8 Accountants 3

 60-69 2 Administrators 2

 70-79 1 Other 4

 Place of birth 21 Residence 21

-Anse-à-Veau 14 Haute-Ville 13

-L'Asile 3 Basse-Ville 6

-Cayes 2 Other 2

-Port-au-Prince 1

-Paillant 1

-Function 21 Years of the residence 21

-School Principals 4 Less than 6 4

-Risk actors 4 Between 6 and 25 3

-Religious leaders 4 More than 25 14

-Radio Directors 2

-Hospital Director 1

-Director of the municipality 1

-Police Station Chief 1

-Owner of the Hotel 1

-Hotel Manager 1

-President of the association 1

-Technical coordinator of the 1

-departmental risk disaster

 Table 1.
-Profile of interviewed stakeholders (Survey conducted by Jourdan, 2020)
+Profile of interviewed stakeholders (Survey conducted by the first author et al.,